 Again a dull morning but enlivened by a great breakfast served by the lad who is a highland marathon champion.
 I bet he has porridge.
 Off again along the railway and soon into a gull colony where we attacked by the BIRDS.

 For a couple of miles it was easy going on the old track but then suddenly we were faced with steep ascents into the forest.
 With the mist down the woods took on an aerie atmosphere.

-Eventually we dropped down to the old railway by the Spey for the last couple of miles to our Ballindalloch B&B – Cragganmore House. this large house had been the property of the founder of the close by Distillery back in the 1860s. the present owners have furnished in a period style making it popular with visiting tourists.
+Eventually we dropped down to the old railway by the Spey for the last couple of miles to our Ballindalloch B&B – Cragganmore House.
+This large house had been the property of the founder of the Distillery back in the 1860s.
+The present owners have furnished in a period style making it popular with visiting tourists.